 What is the Community of Scholars Program?

-COSP Scholars may apply for a COSP Travel Grant of up to $1,000 to aid in Research Travel or Conference Travel when invited to present at major conferences in their field of study.
+COSP Scholars may apply for a COSP Travel Grant of up to $1,000 on a biannual basis to aid in Research Travel for conducting a study or Conference Travel when invited to present at major conferences in their field of study.

-Eligibility criteria for the temporary COVID-19 COSP Travel Grant can be viewed here.
+Eligibility criteria for the COSP Travel Grant can be viewed here.

-Contact Cori Bazemore-James at email@example.com to request the application for a COSP Travel Grant.
+Contact us at firstname.lastname@example.org to request the application for a COSP Travel Grant.

-COSP offers several workshops and panels throughout the academic year that focus on academic, professional, and personal development topics.
+COSP may offer workshops and panels throughout the academic year that focus on academic, professional, and personal development topics that are specific to BIPOC graduate students.

 - managing impostor syndrome